-SFBBO monitored a total of 82 potential GUTE and HEP colonies across 57 sites, 52 of which became active breeding colonies in 2017 (Table 1, Table 3).
+SFBBO monitored a total of 50 potential GUTE and HEP colonies across 49 sites, 49 of which became active breeding colonies in 2019 (Table 1, Table 3).
 Some known colony sites were not surveyed due to access issues or observer availability.
-Sites that were monitored last season, but were not monitored this year include: Agua Vista, Lake Chabot, Lake Elizabeth, Moffet A2E, and Bunting Pond.
-Sites that were not monitored last season, but were monitored this year include: King's Academy, Redwood City Harbor, and St. Francis Yacht Club.
+Lake Merced South was monitored last season, but not this year due to inactivity.
+Sites that were not monitored last season, but were monitored this year comprise: Moffett AB1, Moffett AB2, and Moffett A3W.
+A scouting visit also occurred at Ravenswood RSF2.

 Waterbirds nested in a variety of habitats, including islands within former salt ponds at Alviso A16, power towers along the Dumbarton Bridge, and eucalyptus trees within a residential neighborhood at Ruus Park.
-The number of nests at each colony site varied from 1 Great Blue Heron nest (Palace of Fine Arts) to over 100 nests (e.g. Downtown Oakland, Dumbarton Bridge PG&E Towers, Hayward Shoreline, Lake Merritt, and Steinberger Slough).
+The number of nests at each colony site varied from one American Avocet nest (Moffett AB2) to over 100 nests (e.g. Downtown Oakland, Dumbarton Bridge PG&E Towers, Hayward Shoreline, and Steinberger Slough).
 Species composition at the colony sites monitored also varied considerably.
-In 2016, the Lakeshore Park and Redwood Shores Parkway (Nob Hill Market) colonies were the most species diverse, each with four species.
-In 2017, both Almaden Lake and Redwood Shores Parkway (Nob Hill Market) had four species actively nesting.
-Almaden Lake had Great Egrets, Black-crowned Night Herons, Great Blue Herons, and Snowy Egrets.
-Redwood Shores Parkway (Nob Hill Market) had Forster's Terns, American Avocets, Black-necked Stilts, and Black Skimmers.
+In 2019, Almaden Lake had four species actively nesting, comprising Great Egrets, Black-crowned Night Herons, Great Blue Herons, and Snowy Egrets.
+In contrast, Alviso pond A16 had American Avocet, Black Skimmer, Black-necked Stilt, Caspian Terns, and Forster's Terns.

 We monitored 16 sites with active gull, tern and shorebird colonies (Table 1).
 Of the species that we monitored using observational methods (i.e. excluding California Gulls), Forster's Terns were the most abundant nesting species at the sites that we monitored.
 American Avocet nesting was most active at Alviso A16 and New Chicago Marsh.
-We observed one active Black Skimmer nest at Redwood Shores, Nob Hill Market and five nests at Hayward Shoreline.
-Black-necked Stilts were most active at New Chicago Marsh.
-Caspian Terns again nested on islands at Alviso A16, which was part of a successful Caspian Tern social attraction study initiated in 2015 by USGS and USFWS.
-The most active nesting sites for Forster's Terns were New Chicago Marsh and Hayward Shoreline.
+We observed one active Black Skimmer nest at Redwood Shores, Nob Hill Market, two nests at Alviso 16, and twenty nests at Hayward Shoreline.
+Black-necked Stilts were most active at Alviso 16 and New Chicago Marsh.
+Caspian Terns again nested on islands at Alviso A16, which was part of a successful Caspian Tern social attraction study initiated in 2015 by USGS and USFWS (Hartman et al. 2018).
+Caspian Terns were also observed nesting at Ravenswood RSF2 during a scouting visit in 2019.
+The most active nesting sites for Forster's Terns were Hayward Shoreline and Moffett AB1.